hollina/duke-replication/README.md

 Some public-use datasets from IPUMS USA cannot be included in the repository.
 These must first be downloaded using the IPUMS data extraction system before running our code.
 Instructions for accessing data from IPUMS USA are provided below.

+In addition the NUMIDENT data must be downloaded from https://doi.org/10.3886/E207202V1.
+Instructions for where to place the data are provided below.

 The code is executed using Stata version 18 and R version 4.3.1.
 To recreate our paper, navigate to the home directory `duke-replication` and open the stata project `duke-replication.stpr`, then run the do file `0_run_all.do`.
 This will run all of the code to create the figures and tables in the manuscript, including the online appendix.
 The replicator should expect the code to run for about 2 hours.

 ## Data Availability and Provenance Statements